leonardopagliochini/QuantumC/README.md

 Running the pipeline will therefore produce two MLIR modules: the direct lowering from C and the equivalent program expressed with quantum operations.

+The translator assigns a numeric register identifier to each integer variable and tracks a version number every time a register is overwritten.
+The classical and quantum versions are compared in ``test_mlir_equivalence.py`` using the xDSL interpreter to ensure they compute the same result.

 ## Project Structure

 ```